-A change in cross-sectional airway area occurred with all 20 upright awake subjects in the pool for both good and poor responders.
+A change in cross-sectional airway area occurred with all 20 upright awake patients in the pool for both good and poor responders.
 Overall, this represented an average improved axial airway area of 27% with an OA.
-Eleven individuals were identified with an increased upright awake minimal axial area greater than or equal to 16% ("good responders") and 9 individuals with an axial area less than 16% ("poor responders") (Table 1).
-The "good" responders presented an average 56.6% minimum upright awake axial airway area improvement, while the "poor" averaged a decrease of 2.5% upright awake axial airway area change.
+Eleven individuals were identified with an increased upright awake minimal axial area greater than or equal to 16% (good responders) and 9 individuals with an axial area less than 16% (poor responders) (Table 1).
+The good responders presented an average 56.6% minimum upright awake axial airway area improvement, while the poor responders averaged a decrease of 2.5% upright awake axial airway area change.

-The Oral Appliance Efficacy Index (OAEI)
+The Oral Appliance Efficacy Index